European Qualifiers: Spain hit six, Belgium win and Italy see off Ukraine | European Qualifiers

 Article body

-Spain comfortably beat Cyprus in Group A in European Qualifying on Monday, while Belgium kept their unbeaten run going against Estonia and Italy saw off Ukraine.
+Spain comfortably beat Cyprus in Group A of European Qualifying on Tuesday, while Belgium kept their unbeaten run going against Estonia and Italy saw off Ukraine.

 UEFA.com rounds up the Matchday 6 action on the road to the UEFA EURO 2024 finals in Germany.